reality-two/reality2-node-core-elixir/docs/instructions/11 WebApp Examples/IoT Demo Stress Test.md

 Note also the reference to the Reality2 graphql library at the top.
 You can find that file also in your `demos/python` folder.

 On a moderate laptop with 16Gb of RAM, using a dedicated Wifi6 network, a couple of hundred test 'devices' could be connected and simulated without too much lag.
-The main bottlenech is the javascript WebApp.
+The main bottleneck is the javascript WebApp.

 ```python
 # ----------------------------------------------------------------------------------------------------